 If you’ve been injured due to someone else’s negligence, our attorneys are here to help.
 At Persinger & Persinger, L.C., we have handled countless personal injury cases, and we can help you with yours, too.
 Don’t hesitate to contact our office with your case right away.

-Contact us today at (304) 933-5660 to discuss the details of your case with one of our experienced Charleston attorneys.
+To discuss the details of your case with one of our experienced Charleston attorneys, call us at (304) 346-9333 or contact us online.